athindran/CBFDDP_Soft_v2/README.md

 # Soft-DDPCBF

 This is a repository for using CBF-DDP with soft minimum and maximum operators in place of the hard operators that were originally used.
 All changes are contained in the main branch.
-For public release, the code will go through another iteration of cleaning.

 ### Reachability Rollout with CBFDDP-SM on the Bicycle 5D dynamics.
 <p align="center">